sgibson47/my-recipe-box-2/Blog-about-this/Blog_about_this.md

     </div>
   </div>

+I sliced off the last making before displaying them, because the most recently created making was now the empty one that I built in the recipes#show action to wrap the form around.

+  function displayMakings(makings){
+    var makingsToDisplay = makings.slice(0, (makings.length - 1))
+    $('#recipe-makings ul').append(createMakingListItems(makingsToDisplay));
+  }

+Next, I drew a new route to which I would submit the form.

+  post '/makingsFromRecipe', to: 'makings#createFromRecipe'

+Next, I created a makings#createFromRecipe controller action that mirrored my makings#create action, but returned JSON instead of redirecting to the new making's show page.

+  def createFromRecipe
+    @making = Making.new(makings_params)
+    @making.user = current_user
+    if @making.save
+      render json: @making, status: 200
+    end
+  end

+Lastly, I wrote some JavaScript to control the outcome when the new form was submitted.
+I prevented its default behavior, serialized the form data, and submitted the data to the new '/makingsFromRecipe' route.
+Next, I used the response from the POST request to create a new Making object, create a list item for it, and to append that list item to the existing list of the recipe's makings.
+I also stored the form in a variable so that I could reset it after creating and displaying the new making.

+  $('#new_making_of_recipe').submit(function(e){
+    e.preventDefault();

+    let that = this

+    var values = $(this).serialize();

+    var making = $.post('/makingsFromRecipe', values);

+    making.done(function(data) {
+      newMaking = new Making(data.id, data.rating, data.notes, data.user_id, data.recipe_id)
+      $('#recipe-makings ul').append(newMaking.createListItem());
+      that.reset();
+    });
+  });

-With all that in place, I had satisfied the second, third and fourth requirements.
-When I navigated to my recipes show page the GET request would fire, the recipe would retrieve, the recipe's makings would be stored in the MAKINGS collection, and the recipe's details, current list of makings, and a form to create a new making would be displayed.
+With all that in place, I had satisfied fourth requirement.
+When I navigated to my recipes show page a form to create a new making would be displayed.
 If a user submitted the form, a new making associated with this recipe would be created and displayed without reloading the page or navigating away.

+I hope my walking through how I refactored my Rails project to meet the Rails and JavaScript requirements was helpful.

 Check out the code at: https://github.com/sgibson47/my-recipe-box-2